 Why is This Important?

 Unemployment is a measure of how many people without jobs are actively seeking employment.
 Since most people earn a living through a job, unemployment is also a measure of how the economy is doing in providing opportunities for Virginians to support themselves and their families.
 Unemployment not only hurts the personal finances of those without work, but also reduces their participation in the overall economy.
-The inability to find work is also associated with psychological stress, health problems, and stress on family relationships.
+The inability to find work is also associated with psychological stress, financial hardship, health problems, and stress on family relationships.

 How is Virginia Doing?